swiss-seismological-service/scdetect/README.md

 Amplitudes are calculated once an origin has been declared.

 In general, the computation of amplitudes is sensor location dependent.
-In order to provide dedicated configuration for different sensor locations `scdetect` makes use of
+In order to provide dedicated configuration for different sensor locations `scdetect-cc` makes use of
 SeisComP's [bindings configuration](https://www.seiscomp.de/doc/base/concepts/configuration.html#bindings-configuration)
 concept.
 Note that amplitudes are calculated only for those sensor locations